indiscible/qmandel/README.md

 Eventually I figured it out, partially.

-I wanted the mandelbrot where you compute the iterations as well.
+But I wanted the mandelbrot where you compute the iterations as well.

 Eventually I came up with this: